Reviewing Nano-X Imaging (NASDAQ:NNOX) & Hologic (NASDAQ:HOLX)

 Earnings & Valuation

-This table compares Hologic and Nano-X Imaging’s gross revenue, earnings per share and valuation.
+This table compares Nano-X Imaging and Hologic’s top-line revenue, earnings per share and valuation.

 |Gross Revenue